AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 destiny to prevail more extensively among the masses than appears in the surviving literature of his times.

-His own words are: \"The wicked who have committed evil the whole period of their lives shall be punished till they learn that, by continuing in sin, they only continue in misery.
+His own words are: "The wicked who have committed evil the whole period of their lives shall be punished till they learn that, by continuing in sin, they only continue in misery.
 And when, by this means, they shall have been brought to fear God, and to regard him with good will, they shall obtain the enjoyment of his grace.
-For he never would have said,
-\'until thou hast paid the uttermost farthing,\' unless we can be released from suffering after having suffered adequately for sin; nor would he have said, \'he shall be beaten with many stripes,\' and again, 'he shall be beaten with few stripes,' unless the punishment to be endured for sin will have an end.\"[^312]
+For he never would have said, 'until you have paid the uttermost farthing,' unless we can be released from suffering after having suffered adequately for sin; nor would he have said, 'he shall be beaten with many stripes,' and again, 'he shall be beaten with few stripes,' unless the punishment to be endured for sin will have an end."[^312]

-Professor E. H. Plumptre writes: \"Theodore of Mopsuestia teaches that in the world to come those who have done evil all their life long will be made worthy of the sweetness of the divine beauty.\" And in the course of a statement of Theodore\'s doctrine, Prof. Swete observes[^313] that Theodore teaches that \"the punishments of the condemned will indeed be in their nature eternal, being such as belong to eternity and not to time, but both reason and Scripture lead us to the conclusion that they will be remissible upon repentance.
-'Where,' he asks, \'would be the benefit of a resurrection to such persons, if they were raised only to be punished without end?'
-Moreover, Theodore\'s fundamental conception of the mission and person of Christ tells him to believe that there will be a final restoration of all creation.\"[^314] Theodore writes on Rom.
-6:6: \"All have the hope of rising with Christ, so that the body having obtained immortality, thenceforward the proclivity to evil should be removed.
+Professor E. H. Plumptre writes: "Theodore of Mopsuestia teaches that in the world to come those who have done evil all their life long will be made worthy of the sweetness of the divine beauty."
+And in the course of a statement of Theodore\'s doctrine, Prof. **Swete** observes[^313] that Theodore teaches that "the punishments of the condemned will indeed be in their nature eternal, being such as belong to eternity and not to time, but both reason and Scripture lead us to the conclusion that they will be remissible upon repentance.
+'Where,' he asks, 'would be the benefit of a resurrection to such persons, if they were raised only to be punished without end?'
+Moreover, Theodore\'s fundamental conception of the mission and person of Christ tells him to believe that there will be a final restoration of all creation."[^314]

+Theodore writes on Romans 6:6: "All have the hope of rising with Christ, so that the body having obtained immortality, thenceforward the proclivity to evil should be removed.
 God recapitulated all things in Christ ... as though making a compendious renewal and restoration of the whole creation to him.
-Now this will take place in a future age, when all mankind, and all powers possessed of reason, look up to him as is right, and obtain mutual concord and firm peace.\"[^315]
+Now this will take place in a future age, when all mankind, and all powers possessed of reason, look up to him as is right, and obtain mutual concord and firm peace."[^315]

 Theodore is said to have introduced universal restoration into the liturgy of the Nestorians, of which sect he was one of the founders.
-His words were translated into the Syriac, and constituted the office of devotion among that remarkable people for centuries.
+His words were translated into the Syriac and constituted the office of devotion among that remarkable people for centuries.
 His works were circulated all through Eastern Asia, through which, says Neander, the Nestorians diffused Christianity.
 This great body of Christians exerted a mighty influence until they were nearly annihilated by the merciless Tamerlane.
-He is still venerated among the Nestorians as the
+He is still venerated among the Nestorians as the "Interpreter."
-\"Interpreter.\"

 In Theodore\'s confession of faith he says, after stating that Adam began the first and mortal state, "But Christ the Lord began the second state.
 He in the future, revealed from heaven, will restore us all into communion with himself.
-For the apostle says: \'The first man was of the earth earthy, the second man is the Lord from heaven,\' that is, who is to appear hereafter thence, that he may restore all to the likeness of himself."[^316]
+For the apostle says: 'The first man was of the earth earthy, the second man is the Lord from heaven,' that is, who is to appear hereafter thence, that he may restore all to the likeness of himself."[^316]

-The moderate and evangelical Dorner becomes eulogistic when referring to this eminent Universalist: "Theodore of Mopsuestia was the crown and climax of the school of Antioch.
+The moderate and evangelical **Dorner** becomes eulogistic when referring to this eminent Universalist: "Theodore of Mopsuestia was the crown and climax of the school of Antioch.
 The compass of his learning, his acuteness, and as we must suppose also, the force of his personal character, conjoined with his labors through many years as a teacher both of churches and of young and talented disciples, and as a prolific writer, gained for him the title of Magister Orientis."[^317] He "was